fe-data/fe-docs/docs/usage/personalise.rst

        The first step is to define 1 or more `input fields <events.html#input-fields>`_.

-       If the :guilabel:`Personalise` checkbox is unchecked, the field will be displayed on the order form.
+       If the :guilabel:`Personalise` checkbox is unchecked, the field appears on the order form.
-       This means that the field has the same value for all tickets and can't be changed once the order has been submitted.
+       Its value will be the same for all tickets and cannot be changed after the order is submitted.

        If the :guilabel:`Personalise` checkbox is checked, the field must be personalised for each ticket.